Orville Zimmerman: Early life and career

-Born on a farm near Glenallen in Bollinger County, Missouri, Zimmerman attended the public schools and Mayfield-Smith Academy in Marble Hill, Missouri.
-He graduated from Southeast Missouri State College in Cape Girardeau in 1904 and was principal of Dexter High School from 1904 to 1908.
-He then graduated from the law department of the University of Missouri at Columbia in 1911, was admitted to the bar the same year and commenced practice in Kennett, Missouri.
+Zimmermn was born on December 31, 1880, a farm near Glen Allen, Missouri.
+He attended the public schools and Mayfield-Smith Academy in Marble Hill, Missouri.
+He graduated from Southeast Missouri State College in Cape Girardeau in 1904, and was principal of Dexter High School from 1904 to 1908.
+He then graduated from the law department of the University of Missouri at Columbia in 1911.
+Zimmerman was one of the founders and the vice-president of the Anti-Coon Club at the university, which opposed the presence of casual African American visitors on campus.
+He was admitted to the bar the same year and commenced practice in Kennett, Missouri.
+During World War I, Zimmerman served as a private in the United States Army in 1918.
+He married Adah Gertrude Hemphill in 1919, and they had one son, Joe Adlai Zimmerman.
+Zimmerman was a Methodist, and a member of the Lions Clubs International, the American Legion and the Freemasons.